Give Page Feedback

 At this time, please navigate to the LOD Groups tab on your Streamable Grid and ensure LOD Group 1 is selected and that its Primary Settings sub-tab is open.

-Every Asset Chunk from the same Group that is to be used by the LOD Group needs to follow the same format with their naming in order to be successfully loaded by the Streamable Assets Manager.
+Every Asset Chunk within the same LOD Group needs to follow the same format with their naming in order to be successfully loaded by the Streamable Assets Manager.

-This requirement allows us to avoid having to store every Asset Chunks name, as we can instead use some programming logic to build the names of the Asset Chunks at runtime.
+This requirement allows us to reduce memory by eliminating the need to store every Asset Chunks name, as we can instead use some programming logic to build the names of the Asset Chunks at runtime.

 The Group Name field is the common name that all Asset Chunks in the Group share.
 For instance, if you have prefabs or scenes which are named Slice_1_1, Slice_2_2, etc. Slice would be the Group Name.
 Please enter this Group name in the Group Name field now.

-Keep in mind that the Group Name field must be unique for EVERY LOD Group used by SAM, so you should generally use a name that is unique to the asset types and game world region the asset chunk group is meant to represent.
-Including LOD1, LOD2, etc. in the name is also useful if using multiple LOD Groups on a single Streamable Grid, however note that if your asset chunk group already exists and does not include this, you shouldn't include it.
+Keep in mind that the Group Name field must be unique for EVERY LOD Group used by SAM (across all Streamable Grids).
+To accomplish this effectively, we recommend using a name that is unique to the asset types and Zone/region the asset chunk group is meant to represent (DO use names from your game lore if available and applicable!).
+Including LOD1, LOD2, etc. in the name is also recommended if using multiple LOD Groups on a single Streamable Grid, however note that if your asset chunk group already exists and does not include this, you shouldn't include it.

-Note that if you don't currently have an Asset Chunk Group for this LOD Group and plan on using the World Designer Tool to create it later, you can use any Group Name you wish (though again, use a name that you associate with the type of assets that will be used by the LOD Group, as well as the region the assets will be used with.
+Note that if you don't currently have an Asset Chunk Group for this LOD Group and plan on using the World Designer Tool to create it later (as will be done with the Sample Scene and MicroVerse Demo Scene, you can use any Group Name you wish (though again, use a name that you associate with the type of assets that will be used by the LOD Group, as well as the Zone/region the assets will be used with.
 If you think you will need multiple LOD Groups for the Streamable Grid, consider adding LOD1 to the name or something similar to denote the LOD number).

 --Sample Scene Directions--